jelmersnoeck/cacher/README.md

 }
 ```

-### RedisCache
+### Redis

 [![GoDoc](https://godoc.org/github.com/jelmersnoeck/cacher/redis?status.svg)](https://godoc.org/github.com/jelmersnoeck/cacher/redis)

-RedisCache stores all the data in a Redis instance.
+Redis stores all the data in a Redis instance.
 This cache relies on the
 `github.com/garyburd/redigo/redis` package to communicate with Redis.

 #### Usage